openframeworks/ofSite/readme.md

   ```

 2. From the ofSite source directory, run ./install.sh which installs nikola and all the needed dependencies.
 (This has only been tested on linux and OS-X).

+3. Please make sure the symbol link `~/nikola/.Python` to python3 path is correct before you run `install.sh` script.

 3. Finally add the following to your .basrc, .bash_profile or .zshrc file:
   `export XML_CATALOG_FILES="/usr/local/etc/xml/catalog"`